CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 {% endhighlight %}

 ![_config.yml]({{ site.baseurl }}/images/1_color_relief.png)

+Another technique for visualizing terrain is slopeshading.
+While hypsometric tinting assigns colors to cells based on elevation, slope shading assigns colors to pixels based on the slope (0º to 90º).
+In this case, white (255,255,255) is assigned to slopes of 0º and black (0,0,0) is assigned to slopes of 90º, with varying shades of grey for slopes in-between.

+This colorscheme is encoded in a txt file for gdaldem as follows :

 {% highlight python %}
+f =open('color_slope.txt','w')
+f.write('0 255 255 255\n')
+f.write('90 0 0 0\n')
+f.close()
+{% endhighlight %}

+The computation of the slope shaded dem takes place over two steps.
+Firstly, the slope of each cell is computed, before a shade of grey is assigned to each cell depending on the slope.

+{% highlight python %}
 os.system('gdaldem slope -q warped.tif slope.tif')
 os.system('gdaldem color-relief -q slope.tif color_slope.txt slopeshade.tif')
 {% endhighlight %}

 ![_config.yml]({{ site.baseurl }}/images/1_slopeshade.png)

+The final step in producing the final product is to merge the 3 different created images.
+The python Image Library (PIL) is a quick and dirty way to accomplish this task, with the 3 layers are merged using pixel by pixel multiplication.

+One important detail to note is that the pixel by pixel multiplication occurs in the RGB space.
+From a theoretical perspective, it is preferable that each pixel is first transformed to the Hue, Saturation,Value (HSV) color space, and the value is then multiplied by the hillshade and slope shade value, before being transformed back into the RGB color space.
+In practical terms however, the RGB space multiplication is a very reasonable approximation.

 {% highlight python %}